cyrusmaz/prodman/README.md

 > python3 PM_db_init.py

-This will give an error because this script both starts a Postgres server in a Docker container, AND initializes the database, and firing up the Docker container takes a bit of time.
+You will get an error the first time you run the script because it both starts a Postgres server in a Docker container, AND initializes the database; moreover firing up the Docker container takes a bit of time, and the initialization cannot take place until the Postgres server is fully fired up in the container.
 Hence, wait a minute or so and run the same command again.
 If you encounter the same error, wait a few moments and try again.
 Once the command runs without error, you are all set!

+# Starting Up The Application

+In Terminal, traverse to where *PM_main.py* is saved, and type the following:

+> python3 PM_main.py

+then copy the link that it provides (default is: http://127.0.0.1:8080/), and paste it in your browser.
+Et voilà!

 # Caveats
 Currently unable to jump to next block while paused.